Blizzard Pass: Reception

 Doug Cowie reviewed Blizzard Pass for Imagine magazine.
 He found it very entertaining.
 Cowie's main criticism was that at the beginning there is a choice between two options "either of which could equally be sound or foolhardy".
 Picking the wrong one results in the character's death with no chance of escape.
 After that, though, Cowie felt that the play becomes "more varied and subtle".
 He thought the invisible ink "a gimmick", but a "hugely entertaining one".
 In conclusion, Cowie found this a "well thought out an enjoyable solo adventure".

+Kelly Grimes reviewed Blizzard Pass for Fantasy Gamer magazine and stated that "The module is actually very well written, so if you don't mind putting up with the frustrating developer, it is worth the price.
+Otherwise, it would be a good idea to simply leave it be until TSR wises up and starts using wide-tip developers."

 Jim Bambra reviewed Blizzard Pass for White Dwarf, and gave it 6/10 overall, calling it "a new departure in module design", noting that "Instead of simply printing all the entries clearly TSR have opted for an invisible ink format."
 Bambra felt that this short adventure was easy enough to complete with a reasonable amount of luck, but noted that "The invisible ink novelty soon grows a bit thin after you've tediously filled in your 4th and 5th box."
 Bambra felt that the module was "horrendously overpriced and not worth considering", concluding by saying "M1 is simply not as good as the Fighting Fantasy Gamebooks, which have the advantages of being considerably cheaper and longer.
 M1's main appeal will lie with children; any just getting into D&D will no doubt greatly enjoy it."